T

 Destination-specific money tips

-• While cards are widely accepted, carry some cash for smaller purchases and rural areas.
+• While credit cards are widely accepted, always have some cash for smaller shops or market stalls.